andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 ### Confirmation strip

-Show confirmation message when users place a reservation:
+Show the confirmation message when users place a reservation:

 <iframe height="690" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, More, step 3" src="//codepen.io/andgordy/embed/oOyQYj/?height=690&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/oOyQYj/'>Interaction basics—Course project, More, step 3</a> by And Gordy
   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Create a variable to store the state of the strip:
+Create a variable to store the state of the confirmation strip:

 ```js
 data: {